eric1221bday/15-466-f18-base2/README.md

 * The player who first gains five points wins.
 * A/D key rotates the turret clockwise or counterclockwise.
 * W key fires bullets, only one bullet may be fired a second.
+* A convenience launch file `launch_local` has been included which will launch the server and two local clients

 Changes From The Design Document: